Minnesota, United States

 Member Since: 02/20/2013

 David Mura is a poet, creative nonfiction writer, fiction writer, critic, playwright and performance artist.
+His most recent book is A Stranger's Journey: Race, Identity & Narrative Craft in Writing.
 A Sansei or third generation Japanese American, Mura has written two memoirs: Turning Japanese: Memoirs of a Sansei, which won a 1991 Josephine Miles Book Award from the Oakland PEN and was listed in the New York Times Notable Books of Year, and Where the Body Meets Memory: An Odyssey of Race, Sexuality and Identity (1996).
 His most recent work is the novel Famous Suicides of the Japanese Empire (2008), a finalist for the Minnesota Book Award, the John Gardner Fiction Prize and Virginia Commonwealth University Cabell First Novelist Award.

 Mura and African American writer Alexs Pate, Mura created a multi-media performance piece, Secret Colors, about their lives as men of color and Asian American-African American relations.
 A film adaptation of this piece, Slowly, This, was broadcast in the PBS series ALIVE TV in July/August 1995.
 Mura has also been featured on the Bill Moyers PBS series, The Language of Life.